levjack1995/dits_for_dev_inc/README.md

 ##### 2. start your application from your Idea
 ##### 3. open http://localhost:8080/

-credentials for user : user - user credentials for admin : admin - admin
+* Credentials for user : user - user.
+* Credentials for admin : admin - admin

 Using technologies
 =====================